Tag: Historical Homes of New Jersey

 History of the Gibbon House:

-In 1730, Nicholas Gibbon who had inherited more than 3000 acres of land nearby, bought a 16 acre lot in Greenwich on which he built a replica of a London Townhouse he had admired.
+In 1730, Nicholas Gibbon who had inherited more than 3000 acres of land nearby, bought a 16-acre lot in Greenwich on which he built a replica of a London Townhouse he had admired.
 The brick, fired on the property, was laid in the Flemish Bond pattern brought from Kent, England: this design is achieved by using a red stretcher and blue header producing a definite and attractive pattern.
 Rubbed brick is a further architectural feature, outlining each door and window opening as well as being used to emphasize the four corners of the house.

-The Upstairs bedroom at the Gibbon House (Cumberland Historical Society.com)
+The Upstairs bedroom at the Gibbon House

-The home, appropriately furnished with products of 18th and 19th century atrisans contains a reception hall, a paneled dining room, a formal drawing room and a kitchen dominated by a huge walk-in fireplace in which demonstration of colonial open-fire cooking are conducted.
+The home, appropriately furnished with products of 18th and 19th century artisans contains a reception hall, a paneled dining room, a formal drawing room and a kitchen dominated by a huge walk-in fireplace in which demonstration of colonial open-fire cooking are conducted.

-The walk-in fireplace at the Gibbon House (Cumberland Historical Society.com)
+The walk-in fireplace at the Gibbon House.

 There is a small store on the back porch where post cards, gifts and a fine collection of books and pamphlets on the history of the area may be purchased.